But the list got me thinking about a movie that I actually used, on multiple occasions, to induce sleep: Othello.

 On the rare occasion when I couldn’t sleep I put it in my VHS and I was in a deep, drooly sleep within half an hour.

 I don’t know what it is about it.
-Is it the exhaustion of trying to keep up with Shakespearean dialogue?
-Is it the haunting imagery that lulls me to sleep?
-I don’t know what it is but I always have a Mary-Hart’s-voice type of reaction to it every single time.
+Is it the exhaustion of trying to keep up

 The last time I watched it, I was bound and determined to see the whole movie.
 I made sure that I had a full night’s sleep the night before.
 I brewed extra coffee.
 I sat in an uncomfortable chair.
 I carbo-loaded the night before.
 I put myself on a Red Bull I.V. drip.
 I did everything short of the Clockwork Orange eye-openy-thingies.
 When I sat down, I was like frickin’ Ricochet Rabbit (bing-boing-boing).
 And…